 Program on Science, Technology and Society at Harvard|

-Daniela’s PhD-project, titled “Re-framing Citizenship in Bioconstitutional Futures” sets out to investigate how administrative and legal bodies in France and Germany create and cope with legal challenges posed by international surrogacy arrangements.
-At the centre of this work lies the question how these arrangements challenge culturally rooted ideas of belonging while raising fundamental questions about the relationship between nation states and their citizens in a globalized technoscientific world.
-Engaging with state of the art theories from Science and Technology Studies but also Citizenship- and Critical Legal Studies, she further aims to contextualize the negotiation of citizenship within a history of scientific change and technological achievements.
+Daniela’s PhD-project sets out to investigate how legal authorities in France and Germany construct challenges to national conceptions of citizenship.
+At the center of her work lies the question how the practice of international surrogacy challenges culturally rooted ideas of parenthood while raising fundamental questions about the relationship between states and their citizens.
+Engaging with theories and sensitizing concepts from Science and Technology Studies and Critical Legal Studies, her work contextualizes the negotiation of citizenship within a history of scientific change and technological achievements.

 Prior to doctoral studies, Daniela studied Sociology and Law and completed her Master’s Degree in Sociology with major focus on Science and Technology Studies.
 While at graduate school, Daniela worked as research assistant at the University of Vienna with the project “Open Places,” a platform of local authorities and communicators engaged in science.
-Daniela’s doctoral research is fully funded by a scholarship program of the University of Vienna and supervised by Ulrike Felt, head of the Department of Science and Technology Studies at the University of Vienna.
+Daniela’s doctoral research is funded by a scholarship program of the University of Vienna and supervised by Ulrike Felt at Vienna’s department of Science and Technology Studies.

 Note: The above information concerns a past fellow at the Program on Science, Technology, and Society at the Harvard Kennedy School.
 It does not constituent evidence of current enrollment.
 The information may be out of date.
 To update their information, past fellows should e-mail the site administrator.